mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 *You've switched off your targeting computer, what's wrong?!?*

-Re-watching the final x-wing assault on the Death Star in Episode IV recently, I found myself again admiring the technology we see in the interiors of the fighters.
+In my ample free time I like to rewatch my favorite scenes from Episode IV, and in a recent viewing of the final Death Start assault I found myself again admiring the technology we see in the dashboards of the fighters.
 The most memorable element here (in my opinion) is the "targeting computer" that the x-wing pilots use to visualize their position in the trenches and determine how far away the are from their final target, the thermal exhaust port.
-A sort of heads-up display that the pilot peers into, with its one-point perspective, minimalist vector-like graphics, and the feeling it gives of high speed motion, this is really the height of rebel pilot-assist technology.
+A sort of heads-up display that the pilot peers into, with its one-point perspective, minimalist graphics, and the feeling it gives of high speed motion, this is really the height of rebel pilot-assist technology.

-Luke doesn't end up using the targeting computer for his final shot, of course.
-He deactivates it and decides to take out the Death Star in manual mode.
-Given what was at stake (entire planet) he really should have used his Jedi instincts PLUS the targeting computer.
-This would have maximized his chances...
+Who programmed the original graphics for these scenes, and I wonder what platform was used?
+A google search yielded nothing on the topic...

-Anyhow, after this YouTube-enabled nostalgia session I was inspired to see if I could work up a JavaScript version of the targeting computer itself.
+But I was inspired to see if I could work up a JavaScript version.
 Here it is, and it uses just a little more code than will fit in the palm of your hand!

 [Link to Gist](https://gist.github.com/mcmonty2600/3b31674e8896ef24e9d31afaf796bbaf).